CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Notes-for-Asset-Creators.md

 ### Vehicle Capacity

 Do not make vehicles with overly large capacities.
-They should be in the same 'ball park' as [](Vanilla-capacities.md).
+They should be in the same 'ballpark' as [](Vanilla-capacities.md).

 For example, say you have a hearse with a capacity of 10 (vanilla) and there are 100 dead people: The AI will send out 10 hearses, and each will visit 10 buildings.
 Now, imagine a hearse with capacity 100: The game sends out 1 hearse, and